Kadian Detox

 How Long Will Kadian Detox Take?

 A Kadian detox program usually takes about a month to complete.
-In medical detox, patients may be given medications to treat their symptoms, which usually last about a week or two with the rest of the time used to prepare the individual for the transition into rehab treatment.
+In medical detox, patients may be given medications to treat their symptoms, which usually last about a week or two.
+The rest of the time is used to prepare the individual for the transition into rehab treatment.
 However, other detox programs that provide medication maintenance may take the full month to stabilize the patient on a different type of medication.

 In general, if simply treated medically, Kadian withdrawal has three stages.